thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### Exercise

+Click the `<h1>` component and use the breadcrumbs bar on the bottom of the panel to inspect it, its parent component, and its grandparent component.
+Then use the search bar to find the `<input />` component by its tag name and content.

-Turn to a neighbor and, in your own words, explain why the React Developer Tools are important.
+Finally, turn to a neighbor and, in your own words, explain why the React Developer Tools are important.
 After about a minute, your instructor will cold call on the class and ask what was discussed.

 ## How do you use the React Developer Tools to inspect and modify a user interface?